Real Spirituality Is A Rock-n-Roll Viking Odyssey Into The Abyss

 Image of a being looking up at the Universe - Paul Wagner

-Embarking on a Spiritually Transformative Experience
+Embarking On A Spiritually Transformative Experience

 Our desires are born from our essence.
 If we are purifying ourselves daily, our desires become purified.
 This results in less suffering and further cements our habits and path toward spiritual transformation and enlightenment.